unruhe73/openvpn-totp/README.md

 So no clear and ho hashed password is stored into it.

-The `is_active` field is set to **1** and indicate the username is active, if you set it to **0** you're disabling its access to the VPN, `disactived_timestamp` indicate Unix timestamp of its disactivated date and time.
+The `is_active` field is set to **1** and indicate the username is active, if you set it to **0** you're disabling its access to the VPN, `disactived_timestamp` indicate Unix timestamp of its disactivation date and time.
 You can disactivate a user using the UserManagement Python class contained into the file `user_management_class.py` or updating directly the users.db by sqlite application.

 When a user access to the VPN the `last_access_timestamp` field is upadated to the current Unix timestamp.
 As default the *disactived* and *last_access* are set to **0**.
 If `last_access_timestamp` field is **0**, than a username never connected or tried to connect but with wrong credentials and then never get the VPN access.